sfc-aqua/quisp/quisp/modules/QRSA/RuleEngine/README.md

 - Based on the results, correct the qubits.
 - Save the information of the Bell pair in the bellpairstore.

-Also, we ignore incoming photons for cases where there are no free memory.
-Therefore, when QNodeA does not have free memory and the QNodeB has free memory, QNodeB does not receive the BSM result from QNodeA, and for cases where the BSM at QNodeB succeeds, it cannot release the memory qubit forever.
-To counter this corner case, we set a timeout for each memory qubit, described in the pseudocode as `handle_link_timeout`.

 We will show a sequence diagram of the MSM protocol below.